craftweg/website/priv/posts/2019-04-06-reliably-install-xcode-versions.md

 ---
 title: Reliably installing Xcode
-excerpt: I started developing a tool, install-xcode that aims to help developers to install and upgrade versions of Xcode easily.
+description: I started developing a tool, install-xcode that aims to help developers to install and upgrade versions of Xcode easily.
 In this blog post I talk about the motivation behinds building it and some design principles that I'm embrazcing.
 categories: [xcode, swift, ios, macos]
 ---